 “People think they can’t recover from a hangover quickly, that they’re supposed to suffer,” she said.

 Last summer, she opened up the Remedy Room on St. Charles Avenue.
-It specializes in infusion therapy – basically using IVs filled with vitamins and other supplements to get people well.
+It specializes in infusion therapy – basically using Infusions filled with vitamins and other supplements to get people well.
 Her bread and butter are those who over-indulge on wine and beer.

 “We are offering hydration to people who are dehydrated from whatever the cause, and of course hangovers get people’s attention immediately because I think they are used to suffering,” Mary said.

 Mary is a board-certified internist, who holds a degree from LSU Medical Center and has practiced for more than a decade.
-She says one session costs $149 and lasts about 45 minutes with an IV pumping vitamins, antioxidants and some anti-nausea drugs into the person’s system.
+She says one session costs $149 and lasts about 45 minutes with an Infusion pumping vitamins, antioxidants and some anti-nausea drugs into the person’s system.

 “It’s definitely great to see your patients get well right before your eyes and that doesn’t happen a lot in medicine,” she said.